Compose file specification

-levv uses YAML files, as defined in the compose specification, to launch applications.
+levv uses YAML files, as defined in the compose specification, to define and deploy services.

-The elements within the specification can determine service characteristics such as disk volumes, networking, environment variables, etc. However, levv uses only a subset of these to launch applications, depending on what it can offer to the user at a given time.
+The elements within the specification can determine service characteristics such as disk volumes, networking, environment variables, etc. However, levv uses only a subset of these to define services.

 Next to that, levv also makes use of annotations (defined as labels) to indicate characteristics or behaviors, such as defining a container size, and exposing services to the internet.